ZarKyo/CyberDefenders-WU/l33t_sauce.md

 On fait une recherche avec cette valeur on voit l'addresse IP qui communique avec notre machine.

-**Réponse : 88.198.6.20**
+**Rï¿½ponse : 88.198.6.20**

-#### 9 - PCAP: The infrastructure team also requests that you identify the filename of the “.bin” configuration file that the Zeus bot downloaded right after the infection.
+#### 9 - PCAP: The infrastructure team also requests that you identify the filename of the ï¿½.binï¿½ configuration file that the Zeus bot downloaded right after the infection.
 Please provide the file name?

 On ouvre le pcapng dans Wireshark.